Part Four

 Erëmirë Krasniqi: When did you come back from Belgrade?
 In which year?

-Rexhep Ferri: I came back, I came back from Belgrade after Paris in ‘67, in 1967, I finished the Academy, I went to Paris, I came back from Paris to Pristina, I worked at Rilindje as an editor for two years.
+Rexhep Ferri: I came back, I came back from Belgrade after Paris in ‘67, in 1967, I finished the Academy, I went to Paris, I came back from Paris to Pristina, I worked at Rilindja as an arts editor for two years.
 I would also be part of exhibits in Belgrade because I was accepted into the Association of Figurative Artists of Yugoslavia.
-Not just me, others too, Mulsim and others who were here.
-Then, I started my third-level education in Belgrade, and I went back to Belgrade, but during those two years, I wasn’t a citizen of Belgrade, I went there for a day or two, but I wasn’t there all the time.
+Not just me, others too, Muslim and others who were here.
+Then, I started my third-level education in Belgrade, those two years while working at Rilindja I was still undecided, do I stay in Pristina or go to Paris, and I found a medium and went back to Belgrade, but during those two years, I wasn’t a citizen of Belgrade.
+I went there for a day or two, but I wasn’t there all the time.

-A very big change happened in Belgrade, a big change happened in Belgrade and I see that the behaviors aren’t the same as those of my friends, for example, women were more caring, they always brought us something.
-Actually one of the years we had such a great time.
-The wife of one of an ambassador of Iraq or Iran, I don’t know, one of these countries, they would bring him with a car.
+A very big change happened in Belgrade, a big change happened in Belgrade and I saw that the behaviors aren’t the same as those of my friends, for example, women were more thoughtful, they always brought us something.
+Actually, one of the years we had such a great time.
+The wife of one of the ambassadors of Iraq or Iran, I don’t know, one of these countries, they would bring her with a car.
 That was the first car that stopped in front of the Academy and she would bring us a jar or jam or something.
 We would go to the bakery there and would buy bread and she would take care of breakfast.
 So…

 Erëmirë Krasniqi: How did that behavior change?

 Rexhep Ferri: And… I’ll illustrate a change.
-There was a girl from Belgrade, a classmate, we called her Pegi, because she had freckles (laughs) and, “Come on,” she would say, “Ferri, let’s go drink some hot raki in the coffee shop.”
+There was a girl from Belgrade, a classmate, we called her Pegi, because she had freckles (laughs) and, “Come on,” she would say, “Ferri, let’s go drink some hot raki at the bar.”
 And before we got in, she would give me the money because she wanted to show them that she is going in with a gentleman, not with a person who doesn’t have money, and she wouldn’t go in alone.
 She wanted to go, but she didn’t want to go alone.
 After two years, within two years, a change happened, I can’t call it emancipation because it wasn’t, it’s something beyond emancipation.
 What’s beyond emancipation?
-Maybe a dot and a dash and a dot again.
+Maybe a full stop and a dash and a full stop again.

-So, it’s good if the changes are good, but it’s twice as bad for those nations who have recently taken the step of forming a national personality, cultural uplift, cultural presentation.
+So, it’s good if things change for good, but it’s twice as bad for those nations who have taken the step of forming a national identity late, cultural uplift, cultural representation.
 Because there are people who have put their history into a drawer and into museums, and we needed to say that we have finished school, we needed to present ourselves.

 Erëmirë Krasniqi: How did these fast steps affect you?

-Rexhep Ferri: They came here slower and, at that time, to be honest, not with a critical purpose, but Kosovo was known in the Yugolav arena, in Yugoslavia, which had 22 million up in Ljubljana and in the exhibits in the world where Yugolsavia would present, visual art was the only popular art in Yugoslavia, more than literature, music, film…
+Rexhep Ferri: They arrived here slower and at that time, to be honest, not with a critical intention, but Kosovo was known in the Yugolav art space, in Yugoslavia, which had 22 million up to Ljubljana and in the exhibitions in the world where Yugoslavia would present, visual art was the only popular art in Yugoslavia, more than literature, music, film…

 Erëmirë Krasniqi: They started late.

 Rexhep Ferri: Late, even though even in these fields there were some good works.
-In music, there was Rexho Mulliqi, Nexhmije Pagarusha’s husband, he popularized Nexhmije Pagarusha, he was a genius, an unfortunate composer who didn’t realize himself as much as he could have, but he was genius.
+In music, there was Rexho Mulliqi, Nexhmije Pagarusha’s husband, he popularized Nexhmije Pagarusha, he was a genius, an unfortunate composer who didn’t fully realize his potential as much as he could have, but he was a genius.
 There was Muharrem Qena for drama.
 His Erveheja that got all the prizes in Belgrade.
 This started too, not only visual arts, but also…

 Erëmirë Krasniqi: Dramatic arts.

-Rexhep Ferri: I was in concert in Belgrade when Nexhmije, I was a student, the hall was full of people.
-I went because we were friends, but also, how blood works, it’s weird, it’s also something good.
+Rexhep Ferri: I was in a concert in Belgrade when Nexhmije, I was a student, the hall was full of people.
+I went because we were friends, but also, how blood works, it’s strange, it’s also something good.
 I also went because she was Albanian, I was proud of her.
-Seeing Bekim Fehmiu play, actually Albanians from Kosovo and Albanians in general owe a lot to Bekim Fehmiu.
-We owe him because with our professionalism and our ego, I’m not helping him because I want to do it, we don’t have him in any of our movies, in any sentence in Albanian movies, Bekim Fehmiu doesn’t exist, it’s our fault even though he wasn’t a calculating person, he didn’t give up.
+Seeing Bekim Fehmiu in a theater play, Albanians from Kosovo and Albanians in general owe a lot to Bekim Fehmiu.
+We owe him because with our professionalism and our ego, I’m not helping him because I want to do it, we don’t have him in any of our movies, in any sentence in Albanian movies, Bekim Fehmiu isn’t present, it’s our fault even though he wasn’t a calculating person, he didn’t give up.
 But people who are devoted to their personality, they don’t give up, they don’t beg, they don’t beg for anything.
-You have to talk to them nicely like mothers talk to their children and it’s a big minus.
+You have to talk to them nicely like mothers talk to their children, and so it’s a big lack.

-I remember an exhibit of mine in Belgrade, since we’re talking about Bekim Fehmiu, in one of my exhibits in Belgrade, I went to the opening and when I went to the opening the next day Ali Shkuriu passes by and sees it, because it was in Pallat Albania, there was the Cultural Center Gallery and the advertisement was outside.
-A senior official comes in, I’m not mentioning his name because it’s not worth it, and he asks why I didn’t send him an invitation to the opening.
+I remember an exhibit of mine in Belgrade, since we’re talking about Bekim Fehmiu, in one of my exhibits in Belgrade, I went to the opening and when I went to the opening the next day Ali Shkuriu passes by and sees it, because it was in Palace Albania, there was the Cultural Center Gallery and the advertisement was outside.
+A high political official came in, I’m not mentioning his name because it’s not worth it, and he asked why I didn’t send him an invitation to the opening.
 I apologized because I came by train and didn’t know where they sent the invitations.
-They were used to other painters that sent them, but I didn’t have those close relations with them, but we weren’t on bad terms.
-Bekim was also there, we were hanging with Bekim.
+They were used to other painters that sent them [invitations], but I didn’t have those close relations with them, but we weren’t on bad terms either.
+Bekim was also there, we were hanging out with Bekim.

-The next day, he invites us to his house to drink whiskey.
-Bekim apologized, he said, “I apologize but.”
-Bekim didn’t like him either, I don’t want to mention his name because there were only two other people, I can’t say that they have done any dirty national work, they made some kind national ploys for the other, but two of them, one of them was this one.
-Bekim apologized and said, “I’m going to go to Italy,” he was playing Odysseus Ulysses.
-He went home and he said, “Come one,” he said, “Rexhep, don’t bother with him,” (smiles) he said, “Bekim will buy you a whiskey.
+The next day, he invited us to his house to drink whiskey with him.
+Bekim apologized, he said, “I apologize but…” Bekim didn’t like him either, I don’t want to mention his name because there were only two other people, I can’t say that they have done any dirty national work, they made some kind national ploys, for the other, but two of them, one of them was this one.
+Bekim apologized and said, “I’m going to go to Italy,” he was playing Odysseus, Ulysses.
+He went home and he said, “Come on,” he said, “Rexhep, don’t bother with him,” (smiles) he said, “Bekim will buy you a whiskey.
 Now we will drink whiskey, we don’t need to go to his house.”
 It was true, and this is how it ended.

-Most of the people who were in high functions tried, it was a very hard time, they tried to protect their people, Albanians, they tried to protect their personality also.
-I don’t want to mention names, but there were two, three, people whose ego to create a career made them more Catholic than the Pope.
+Most of the people who were in high functions tried, it was a very difficult time, they tried to protect their people, Albanians, they tried to protect their personality also.
+I don’t want to mention names, but there were two, three, people whose ego to build a career made them more Catholic than the Pope.

 Erëmirë Krasniqi: Were there political interferences in art?
 You mentioned it a little in literature.

 Rexhep Ferri: There weren’t any in painting, in music, because music is abstract by nature.
-Those who studied Albanology and literature, their parents would say, “Do you want to study the university of prison?”
+But there was in literature.
+Those who studied Albanology and literature, their parents would say, “Do you want to study the school of prison?”
 So this is how it was at that time.

 Rexhep Ferri: Look, knowledgeable people, those who know, don’t make mistakes.
-I had a worker while I was building my house and the workman said to him, “O, Halim, like dynamite,” he was opening the foundation with a jackhammer , bam e bam {moves his hands up and down}.
+I had a worker while I was building my house and the workman said to him, “O, Halim, like a dynamite,” he was opening the foundation with a jackhammer, bam, bam {moves his hands up and down}.
 I put this figure in my poetry, but they removed it.

 Erëmirë Krasniqi: How was it interpreted?